 O-Ring Standard (AS568) Sizes

-If the CS is one of standard AS568 sizes such as .070, .103, .139, .210, or .275 inches, then you probably have a standard sized o-ring.
+If the CS is one of the standard AS568 sizes such as .070, .103, .139, .210, or .275 inches, then you probably have a standard-sized o-ring.
 Measure its ID, and look it up on a size chart.
 If the ID is listed on the chart (or within tolerance), you have a standard size.
-Look up the 3 digit “dash” # and that will be your o-ring size.
+Look up the 3-digit “dash” # and that will be your o-ring size.